Petal Planter - Vertical food growing farm in a reclaimed phonebox

 Project Overview

-In the heart of East London, will soon home an innovative project involves transforming a disused British red phonebox into a vertical self-watering food growing greenhouse.
-This creative endeavor not only repurposes an abandoned space but also utilizes sustainable practices to cultivate a variety of plants.
+In the heart of East London, is now home an innovative project which transforms a disused British red phonebox into a vertical self-watering food growing greenhouse.
+This creative endeavor not only repurposes an abandoned space but also utilizes sustainable practices to cultivate a variety of plants to benefit a local food bank.

 The core of this unique greenhouse design lies in the 3D printed "Petals."
 Crafted from recycled PETG filament which is created from fishing net pollution, these 'Petals' serve as planters for herbs, small flowers, and seasonal plants.